Bezawork-pr/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This is file fo shell permission command practic
+This is file for shell permission command practice exercises